CrisFlagg/DanDroneR/readme.md

 <a id="ref14"></a> (14) DSLRPros.
 “FAA BVLOS NPRM Under Part 108: Complete Guide for Drone Buyers and Ops Teams.”
 Aug 2025. https://www.dslrpros.com/blogs/drone-trends/faa-bvlos-nprm-under-part-108-complete-guide-for-drone-buyers-and-ops-teams

 <a id="ref15"></a> (15) Commercial UAV News.
 “What Can the FAA Learn From Transport Canada’s New BVLOS Regulations?”
 Apr 2025. https://www.commercialuavnews.com/international/what-can-the-faa-learn-from-transport-canada-s-new-bvlos-regulations

+<a id="ref16"></a> (16) Commercial UAV News.
+“FAA’s Draft BVLOS Regulations: What Industry Needs to Know.”
+Aug 11, 2025. https://www.commercialuavnews.com/bvlos-drone-operations-nprm-faa-part-108

+<a id="ref17"></a> (17) Plaza, Juan.
+“The Notice of Proposed Rulemaking for Part 108 is Finally Here: Is It Good?”
+Commercial UAV News, Aug 2025. https://www.commercialuavnews.com/the-notice-of-proposed-rulemaking-for-part-108-is-finally-here-is-it-good

 Notes:
 - Facility names in examples (e.g., Logistics Park Chicago; San Bernardino Intermodal Facility; Alliance Yard) reflect cited sources; where specific facility deployment is not stated, “intermodal facilities” or “system-wide” is used.